MicroFocus/alm-octane-js-rest-sdk/README.md

 ## Update client API
 The MF ALM Octane REST API is fully metadata-driven.
 When the Octane REST API is updated, you can update the client API from the metadata.

 Create a configuration file (eg `octane.json`) file for updating client API.
 It defines the Octane server's configuration and user credentials.

-Note that by default the tech preview API is *not* enabled.
-To enable it
+Note that by default headers are *not* enabled.
+To enable any header, add the key(s) and value(s) as a value for the "headers" key in the below configuration.
-(especially when using attachments) use the `tech_preview_API` key as demonstrated below
+As a header example, you could use the key `ALM_OCTANE_TECH_PREVIEW` with `true`/`false` as possible values.
 ```bash
 $ cat > octane.json << EOH
 {